bufbuild-ru/docs/docs/configuration/v2/buf-yaml/index.md

 ## `deps`

 **Optional.** Declares one or more modules that your workspace depends on.
 Dependencies are shared between all modules in the workspace.
-Buf tooling already accounts for dependencies between the modules that are part of the set, so they shouldn't be declared here.The value must be a valid path to a BSR module (either the public BSR at `buf.build` or a private BSR instance).
+Buf tooling already accounts for dependencies between the modules that are part of the set, so they shouldn't be declared here.

+The value must be a valid path to a BSR module (either the public BSR at `buf.build` or a private BSR instance).
 It can't be a local Git reference to a `buf.yaml` file or a URL path to a Git repo.
-This means that if you have a module you want to use as a dependency, it must also be pushed to the BSR.The path can also include a specific reference, which is either a [commit or a label](../../../bsr/commits-labels/).
+This means that if you have a module you want to use as a dependency, it must also be pushed to the BSR.

+The path can also include a specific reference, which is either a [commit or a label](../../../bsr/commits-labels/).

 ::: tip Note
 Depending on specific module references is an advanced feature — you should depend on the latest commit whenever possible.
 Your `deps` don't need to include the `:<reference>` suffix in most cases.